KindCoder-no/politilogger-discord-bot/README.md

 https://discord.com/oauth2/authorize?client_id=1305653389107003493&permissions=2147494976&integration_type=0&scope=bot
 ````

+This is the first bot i have made since Discord added the slash commands, so the code and functions may not be pretty

 ## Todo:
 - Move from file database to MongoDB
 - Add support for direct messages with updates
+- Better code structure and error handling

 Im open for ideas and contributions, PR's are welcome